 Bastian.Bertzky (at) ec.europa.eu

 is working as a Scientific Officer at the Joint Research Centre (JRC) of the European Commission.
 He graduated in Information Science at University of Milan (Italy), Telematics Laboratory.
 He worked at the European Commission JRC for the Image2000 project, Nuclear Safeguards in the framework of the Additional Protocol (SIT), Environmental information systems ESDAC (European Soil Data Centre) and EFDAC (European Forest Data Centre) and the implementation of the digital platform of New World Atlas on Desertification (WAD).
-In the Land Resource Management Unit he is involved in the Ecosystem Services Partnership initiative and in the RECARE (remediate against soil degradation) project.
+In the Knowledge for Sustainable Development & Food Security Unit he is involved in the Ecosystem Services Partnership initiative and in the RECARE (remediate against soil degradation) project.

 Michele.Conti (at) ec.europa.eu